nxame/awesome/README.md

 - [daytonaio/daytona](https://github.com/daytonaio/daytona) - Daytona is a Secure and Elastic Infrastructure for Running AI-Generated Code
 - [dev-xo/remix-auth-totp](https://github.com/dev-xo/remix-auth-totp) - A Time-Based One-Time Password (TOTP) Authentication Strategy for Remix-Auth.
 - [dilame/instagram-private-api](https://github.com/dilame/instagram-private-api) - NodeJS Instagram private API SDK.
 Written in TypeScript.
-- [doczjs/docz](https://github.com/doczjs/docz) - ✍ It has never been so easy to document your things!
 - [embedpdf/embed-pdf-viewer](https://github.com/embedpdf/embed-pdf-viewer) - A PDF viewer that seamlessly integrates with any JavaScript project
 - [epicweb-dev/epic-stack](https://github.com/epicweb-dev/epic-stack) - This is a Full Stack app starter with the foundational things setup and configured for you to hit the ground running on your next EPIC idea.
 - [eugenehp/react-native-uuid](https://github.com/eugenehp/react-native-uuid) - UUID generation for react-native.